adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Where are you?" he asked.

 "Right beside you," spoke a tiny voice.
-"Can’t you see
+"Can’t you see us?"

-us?"

 "No," answered the little man.
-"The piglets have become
+"The piglets have become invisible."

-invisible."

 "It’s because they ate that peach!" cried the kitten.

 The Wizard called the piglets to him and put them in his pocket.
-The travelers resumed their walk toward the cot- tage.
+The travelers resumed their walk toward the cottage.
 The door stood open and a table was set in the front room, with four chairs.
 On the table were plates, knives and forks, and dishes of bread, meat and fruits.
 But not a single person was in the room.

 "How funny!" exclaimed Dorothy.